pgimby/pjl-web/README.md

 ## **Topics**
-###### Labs are identified with topics when the topic constitutes a significant focus of the lab or if the topic is a necessary pre-requisite
+###### Labs are identified with topics when the topic constitutes a significant focus of the lab or if the topic is an explicitly necessary pre-requisite

 Electrostatics
 Circuits